townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 git clone --recursive https://codereview.qt-project.org/pyside/pyside-setup
 ```

+Autodesk has also provided the version of PySide2 they used in Maya 2017 on their [open source distributions page](http://www.autodesk.com/company/legal-notices-trademarks/open-source-distribution).
+If you prefer that, you can download the PySide2.zip file from there and use that instead.

 ## Build the PySide2 wheel

 The exact paths given in the arguments may not be identical on your system so verify those prior to compiling.